From website burnout to –>

 I use my skill set to protect others from sharing the unfortunate experience I went through with my first website.

 I get no greater joy than when I work with local businesses and creatives to get their website worries sorted so they can do the work they love instead of wrestling with their website.

-I specialize in the Divi Theme/Framework, GeneratePress, and Kadence Theme
+For those that want to know, I specialize in Divi, GeneratePress, and the Kadence Theme

 I've completed these Divi-specific courses with flying colors:

 Though Divi, GeneratePress, and Kadence are my bread and butter, I also look after client's sites that are built on other themes.

 No one should have to learn web design just to build a website for their business, project, or event.

 If you want to follow in my footsteps and learn things the long way 'round, I respect that.
-Just make sure you're not in a hurry and you have a few years to spare.
+Just make sure you're not in a hurry and you have time to spare.

 I believe business owners and creatives should never be tempted to give up on their aspirations due to frustrations with their website.

 I also believe in empowering website owners to do whatever they want with their site.
 If you want to learn how to manage your website on your own, I’ll teach you how to do that.

-But if you need a trusted partner to handle all the website things for you, I'm your guy.
+But if you prefer to have a trusted partner to handle all the website things for you, I'm your guy.

 Hey, you.
 You've got a lot to offer to the world.